Favaraii/Lora/readme.md

 ¿Qué es Lora?
 Unos 700 mm.

-Development of a small electric power boat with a dual water jet propulsion system.
+Development of a small electric speedboat with a single motor propulsion system.
 ## Electronics
  The electric and electronic systems development